Abdul Rahman Al-Sumait

 Dr. Abd Al-Rahman bin Hamood Al-Sumait (عبد الرحمن السميط, abd al-Rahman al-samet; 15 October 1947 – 15 August 2013) was an Islamic scholar, medical practitioner and humanitarian from Kuwait.
 He was known for his philanthropic works in more than 29 African countries.

 Education

 Born and raised in Kuwait, Al-Sumait was a doctor specializing in internal medicine and gastroenterology before becoming involved in charity work.
-He graduated from the University of Baghdad with a BS in Medicine and Surgery, a diploma in Tropical Diseases from the University of Liverpool in 1974.
+He graduated from the University of Baghdad with a BS in Medicine and Surgery and, a diploma in Tropical Diseases from the University of Liverpool in 1974.
 He completed his postgraduate from McGill University in Canada, specializing in internal medicine and digestive systems.

-Career as Physician
+Career

 Al-Sumait practiced medicine at Montreal Public Hospital from 1974 to 1978.